KirbyPaint/refactory/README.md

 * If browser is re-sized, the game window doesn't properly center on the player.
 This is caused during initial world rendering.
 * If the browser size is too small, some text may be cut off.
+* If you click the player, the player icon disappears.
+It will come back if you move.

 ## Support and contact details